elevran/opa-example/istio-opa-design-example/README.md

 # Istio Authorization with Open Policy Agent

-The data and policies are based on example in [Istio Authorization with Open Policy Agent](https://docs.google.com/document/d/1U2XFmah7tYdmC5lWkk3D43VMAAQ0xkBatKmohf90ICA)
+The data and policies are based on the advanced policy example (Appendix 2) in [Istio Authorization with Open Policy Agent](https://docs.google.com/document/d/1U2XFmah7tYdmC5lWkk3D43VMAAQ0xkBatKmohf90ICA)

 ## Using Organizational Chart Data and Policies